aferrandi/dbtarzan/sourceforge/README.md

 DBTarzan changelog
 =================

+- Release 1.16

+A text box on the top of the table list allows to filter them, so that only the ones with names or columns containing the text are displayed.

+If the where clause written in the "Where" text box is wrong, running the query turns the text color to red.

+The database list is now sorted, making it easy to find the correct database with many databases available.

+When no table is found in the database, assuming the wrong schema was chosen, the error message shows a list of the available schemas.

+Pressing the "help" menu shows the now the correct documentation page https://aferrandi.github.io/dbtarzan/ .

 - Release 1.15

 show if the columns are part of primary or foreign keys with icons of keys.